s2t2/openai-embeddings-2023/README.md

 ### Cloud Storage

 We are saving trained models to Google Cloud Storage.
-You will need to create a project on Google Cloud, note the project name (i.e. `GOOGLE_PROJECT_NAME`), and enable the Cloud Storage API as necessary.
+You will need to create a project on Google Cloud, and enable the Cloud Storage API as necessary.
 Then create a service account and download the service account JSON credentials file, and store it in the root directory, called "google-credentials.json".
 This file has been ignored from version control.

 From the cloud storage console, create a new bucket, and note its name (i.e. `BUCKET_NAME`).